nightingal3/numeral_systems_analysis/README.md

+Data and code from this repository replicate work in the following publication:

+Xu, Y., Liu, E., and Regier, T. (in press) Numeral systems across languages support efficient communication: From approximate numerosity to recursion.
+Open Mind: Discoveries in Cognitive Science.

 -/data: contains need probabilities for languages included in the study.
 Munduruku data is from Pica, 2004.

 -show_munduruku_fit.py: produces Munduruku figure.